Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: An analytical model for the wake-added tke TKE

 \subsection{Eddy viscosity ratios simplification}

 At this point, equation~\eqref{eq:analyticalModel1} is an algebraic expression for the added \gls{tke} that can be solved to find $k_w$.
 However, it requires the calibration of six different parameters, which is cumbersome and increases the risk of overfitting the model.
 Experimental evidence \citep{Bastankhah2024} and numerical studies \citep{Iungo2017} have shown that $\nu_t$ approaches its asymptotic value $\nu_{t,\infty}$ in the far wake.
 For convenience, we therefore replace~$\nu_{t}$ in equation \eqref{eq:analyticalModel1} with~$\nu_{t,\infty}$ in the remainder of this article.
 It is worth noting that this assumption was not justifiable in the previous section, where equation~\eqref{eq:simplifiedPDE} was solved for the entire wake.
-Since we develop an algebraic equation applicable only to the far wake, the assumption is expected not to introduce substantial errors.
-We emphasise that this assumption is made arbitrarily, solely to simplify the final model for practical applications and to minimise the number of model parameters.
-One may, nevertheless, choose not to adopt this assumption and still derive an algebraic form of the model by solving equation \eqref{eq:analyticalModel1}.
+Since we develop an algebraic equation applicable only to the far wake, the assumption is expected not to introduce substantial errors. \tr{We emphasise that this assumption is not mandatory in order to derive an algebraic model from equation \eqref{eq:analyticalModel1} but allows to minimise the number of model parameters.}

+\tr{In the following, the $k-(\tau)$ model is used to evaluate the impact of this hypothesis by enforcing $\nu_t=\nu_{t,\infty}$ in the far-wake region.
+In the near-wake region, the model is used as previously described in order to provide a realistic initial condition to the simplified model and focus on the far wake.
+The near-wake length $x_0$ is computed as introduced in~\citet{Bastankhah2016}.
+Downstream of $x_0$, we consider $\nu_t=\nu_{t,\infty}$.
+Results are shown in figure~\ref{fig:simpleNuT_impact_SBL}.
+The impact on the results is considered acceptable for an analytical model, despite a noticeable overestimation of the wake-added ~\gls{tke} in the \gls{rbl} case. }